-Hi Nana, its so awesome to meet you.
+Hi Nana, it’s so awesome to meet you.
 Shall we dive straight in… Can you please tell us a little bit about you and what you do?

-My name is Nana Marfo, a thirty six year old gentleman who lives and breaths from a tracheostomy tube which is a permanent fixture in my life.
+My name is Nana Marfo, a thirty-six-year-old gentleman who lives and breaths from a tracheostomy tube which is a permanent fixture in my life.

 My role is to work with people with all forms of barriers to gain access and support within the employment sector.
-Another purpose of my role is to enable them to enter the labour markets and to start earning a salary.
+Another purpose of my role is to enable them to enter the labour markets and start earning a salary.

 What a powerful intro and start to this interview, thank you!
 Can you please tell us in your own words how your inspiring journey began, what happened and why?

-Growing up my life was very sheltered due to my immune system being very fragile as well as my respiratory system not being full protected.
+Growing up my life was very sheltered due to my immune system being very fragile as well as my respiratory system not being fully protected.
 I had to have months of speech therapy so that I could speak, as speaking with a tracheostomy is often very difficult.

 My educational life wasn’t plain sailing, especially back in the early 1990s.
 Local councils were not set up to deal with a person of disability, on a case by case basis.
-Unfortunately once you were labelled ‘disabled’ the solution from the department of education at that time, was to enrol your child into the SEND process without fully investigating them.
+Unfortunately, once you were labelled ‘disabled’ the solution from the department of education at that time, was to enrol your child into the SEND process without fully investigating them.

-This became a battle as I had to spend four years of my infant life out of the educational system all because the cost and my duty of my care was not being acknowledged.
+This became a battle as I had to spend four years of my infant life out of the educational system all because the cost and the duty of my care were not being acknowledged.
 My mother ‘fought’ the local authorities at the time, and it went so far as a tribunal dispute.
 This was all just to get her child to have an equal education as a normal child.